khaller93/esw-hcl-compiler/README.md

 # ESW HCL Compiler

-A compiler that transforms HCL configuration files into JSON, and resolves IRIs that contain a prefix.
-It is required for the current version ESW.
+This customized compiler is designed to convert HCL (HashiCorp Configuration Language) configuration files into JSON format, but also to resolves IRIs (Internationalized Resource Identifiers) that incorporate a prefix.
+This functionality is essential for the latest version of [ESW](https://github.com/khaller93/es-web-app).

 ## Build